mtorsten/conceptOntology/README.md

+*This is work in progress and at prototype level.
+Caveat Emptor.*

 # W3C Semantic Web Ontology System

 A W3C standards-compliant ontology system built on RDF 1.2, SPARQL, SHACL, and Turtle serialization.
 This system provides a complete semantic web infrastructure with Python APIs, SPARQL querying, SHACL validation, and interactive graph visualization.